 Current research interests:

 - Female Killers in early 20th C American South

 - Race, gender, class and intersectionality in southern violence, crime, criminal justice, law, punishment and penal practices c1870-1970

 My research interests lie in the histories of violence, crime, and criminal justice in the United States, particularly the south-eastern region or "the South" from the post-Civil War era to the present.
 Most of my published work to date has focused on Florida, the third most populous state in the US with a huge prison population and often controversial death penalty practices.

-I am currently working on a history of capital punishment in Florida c1924-1976 with particular focus on the moratoria period of 1964-1976.
+I have another ongoing project in progress, which has been severely disrupted by covid, on the history of capital punishment in Florida c1924-1976 with particular focus on the moratoria period of 1964-1976.
 A related journal article project focuses on Female Killers in 1920s Florida.

 Hard Labor and Hard Time in Florida's "Sunshine Prison" and Chain Gangs (UPF 2012) is a social history of Florida's prison system during the first half of the twentieth century which focuses on prisoners and their prison experiences on the chain gang and at the state prison farm in the decades before the civil rights and prisoner rights' movements.
 It charts the origins and evolution of Florida's state prison farm and road prisons, and explores the different forms of inmate labor, the punishment regimes, inmate resistance and accommodation, as well as their relations with the guards and superintendents.
 Hard Labor and Hard Time: Florida's "Sunshine Prison received a BAAS Book Prize Honourable Mention in 2013.

 Shorter projects have focused on elite jewel thieves and resort crime, ransom kidnapping in 1930s Florida, more contemporary forms of punishment in the United States, including the revived chain gang of 1990s Florida, Alabama, and Arizona, and the military prison at Guantanamo Bay and its similarities to the domestic "supermax" prison.